As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Does Denago really offer an 8-year battery warranty?

-Current official Denago model pages say yes on several core models.
+Current official Denago model pages say yes across the current lineup.
 Confirm the written warranty terms at the time of purchase, because older dealer materials and older comparison content may still show shorter battery coverage.

 Is Denago better than ICON?